sparvu/data-recorders/README.md

 # Overview

-A set of [CLI](https://en.wikipedia.org/wiki/Command-line_interface) system utilities designed to record top essential performance metrics, save original raw data and send it for data visualization and analysis.
+A set of [CLI](https://en.wikipedia.org/wiki/Command-line_interface) utilities designed to record top essential performance metrics, save original raw data and transport them for visualization and analysis.
 Supports different industries: ICT enterprise, weather and environment, industrial IoT.
+Using Rust (This is work in progress to support and re-write all recorders from Perl5 to Rust)

 * [Design](docs/design.md)
 * [Features](docs/features.md)